TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/first-ariane-5-of-2022-slated-for-june-launch-of-measat-3d-and-gsat-24/" >🔗</a> **[SpaceNews]** First Ariane 5 of 2022 slated for June launch of Measat-3d and GSAT-24
 - <a href="https://arstechnica.com/science/2022/04/rocket-report-faa-decision-day-or-another-delay-using-a-balloon-first-stage/" >🔗</a> **[Arstechnica]** Rocket Report: FAA decision day, or another delay?
 Using a balloon first stage
 - <a href="https://spacenews.com/china-launches-pair-of-commercial-remote-sensing-satellites-sea-launch-scrubbed/" >🔗</a> **[SpaceNews]** China launches pair of commercial remote sensing satellites, sea launch scrubbed
 - <a href="https://www.teslarati.com/spacex-starbase-raptor-2-engine-deliveries/" >🔗</a> **[Teslarati]** SpaceX rapidly shipping upgraded Raptor engines to Starbase
 - <a href="https://spacenews.com/space-force-sees-room-for-more-competitors-in-national-security-launch/" >🔗</a> **[SpaceNews]** Space Force sees room for more competitors in national security launch
-- <a href="http://www.nasa.gov/press-release/nasa-chooses-small-businesses-to-continue-exploration-tech-development" >🔗</a> **[NASA]** NASA Chooses Small Businesses to Continue Exploration Tech Development

 ### Launch-related News 🚀